dataGriff/StreamingDemo/Griffless/Instructions/06_CreateStreamToLake/CreateStreamToLake.md

 ![Fruit Stream Analytic](Images/FruitStreamAnalytic.PNG)

    ii.
-Name it fruitstream, use your appropriate subscription, use the resource group fruitdemo-rg, create it in the West Europe region and leave rest as defaults.
+Name it fruitstream, use your appropriate subscription, use the resource group fruitdemo-rg, create it in the North Europe region and leave rest as defaults.
 ![Fruit Stream Analytic Detail](Images/FruitStreamAnalyticDetail.PNG)

 2. Navigate to your fruitdemo-rg and you will now see your stream analytic resource.